Saying One, “Whoever finds the meaning of these sayings will not experience death.”

 (6) “Don’t give to dogs what is holy, and don’t throw your pearls to the pigs.
 If you do they may trample them under their feet, then turn and attack you.”

-Underneath, this statement questions each person’s true intent.
-In one group we have the Pharisees and scribes always trying to produce a conundrum, a riddle, for Jesus to explain or unravel.
-These confrontations almost always concerned the law, of which the law had become an intellectual discipline.
-Speaking elemental values to such people seldom works, for they are often caught up in personal legalities.
+In Jesus’ times we have the Pharisees and scribes always trying to produce a conundrum, a riddle, for Jesus to explain or unravel.
+These confrontations almost always concerned the law.
+Speaking elemental values to such people seldom works.
 Likewise, when the truth is revealed about self, we often respond like the Pharisees and provide an intellectual defense for our actions, or become negative and justify ourselves.
-Without mentioning the frailty of human beings always wanting to be right, Jesus offers a spiritual solution.
+Without even mentioning the frailty of human beings always wanting to be right, Jesus offers a spiritual solution, revealed in the Parable of the Prodigal Son, the Pearl of Great Price, Sowing in Good Soil, and other similar parables.

 (7) “Keep asking, and it will be given to you; keep seeking, and you will find; keep knocking, and the door will be opened to you.
 (8) For everyone who keeps asking receives; he who keeps seeking finds; and to him who keeps knocking, the door will be opened.”